Furniture (band): Reissue programme

-As of 2010, the band's pre-Arista back catalogue became available for MP3 download from Amazon and other sites.
+As of 2010, the band's pre-Arista back catalogue became available for MP3 download.

-A remastered and expanded version of the ill-fated The Wrong People was finally reissued on CD by Cherry Red Records on 19 April 2010 (the album first release on CD).
+A remastered and expanded version of the ill-fated The Wrong People was reissued on CD by Cherry Red Records on 19 April 2010 (the album first release on CD).
 The reissue included nine additional tracks: the B-sides "To Gus", "Turnupspeed", "Me, You & the Name", "It Continues" and "Brilliant Fragments" along with the extended remixes of "Brilliant Mind" and "Love Your Shoes" and two previously unreleased demos ("That Man You Loved" and "Never Said").
 The band contributed a track-by-track commentary and photos from their personal archives to the sixteen-page covering booklet, which also featured an introductory essay by veteran British music journalist and longterm fan Chris Roberts (who had also collaborated with several members of Furniture in his own band, Catwalk).

 In 2019, Emotional Rescue reissued Furniture's debut, six-song mini-album, When the Boom Was On (1983) and an EP of 12" mixes called On Broken Glass.

-Cover versions of Furniture songs

-German pop singer Marian Gold (the lead singer of Alphaville) released a cover version of "One Step Behind You" as a single in March 1993 (which also appeared on his 1992 album So Long Celeste).